 Water sample from San Carlos Resevoir.
 This reservoir is maintained by the by the USGS Arizona Water Science Center and has the identifier USGS-09469000.
 This site is in the watershed defined by the 8 digit Hydrologic Unit Code (HUC)15040005.
 This site has a drainage area of 12886 sq mi.

-Misc. vegetation collected along sore line used for nesting by gulls, terns, shorebirds, different herons, ducks, geese, and more.
+Misc. vegetation collected along shoreline used for nesting by gulls, terns, shorebirds, different herons, ducks, geese, and more.

-6 lb. test mono=fillament fishing line.
-Fish found in San Carlos Reevoir include Rainbow Trout, Smallmouth Bass - Largemouth Bass, Channel Catfish, Flathead Catfish, Black Crappie, Bluegill, and Red-eared Sunfish.
+6 lb. test mono-filament fishing line.
+Fish found in San Carlos Reservoir include Rainbow Trout, Smallmouth Bass - Largemouth Bass, Channel Catfish, Flathead Catfish, Black Crappie, Bluegill, and Red-eared Sunfish.